JooyoungLeeETRI/SCR/README.md

 * Unpack the downloaded zip files.
 * Move the unpacked "logs" directories into the corresponding model directories.
 * Now you can test with the pretrained models or use them as pretrained models for the next step of the training.

+## Pytorch version
+The Pytorch version of our SCR is available at [https://github.com/swimmiing/SCR-Torch](https://github.com/swimmiing/SCR-Torch).
+We deeply appreciate their efforts.